othrif/FakeObjectTools/README.md

 Also frameworks which can be used (as an example) to measure fake rates and real efficiencies for the Matrix Method.

-More details are given in the dedicated README file(s), and later in the twiki page: https://twiki.cern.ch/twiki/bin/view/AtlasProtected/FakeObjectBgEstimation
+More details are given in the dedicated README file(s), and in the twiki page: https://twiki.cern.ch/twiki/bin/view/AtlasProtected/FakeObjectBgEstimation